 No matter how much you learn and experience out of a travel journey, you have to keep in mind that different aspects have to be taken into consideration if you’re planning a trip.

 As university students, you might be interested in a more educational trip.
-If this is the case, remember to plan a budget, check the requirements, visas, etc.
+If this is the case, remember to plan a budget, check the requirements, apply for visas, etc.

-My advice to you is to start your planning by visiting our International Services Office as different advisors will be able to walk you through the travelling the process.
+My advice to you is to start your planning by visiting our International Services Office—our advisors will be able to walk you through the travelling process.

 You can also consider an exchange program through our university.
-You will be surprised to see the different educational partners that our university has around the world.
+You will be surprised to see how many different educational partners our university has around the world.

 Are there any things you think you might learn during a journey in another country or city?
 Let us know in the comment section down below!

-Thinking of studying at our university?
-Download our viewbook to learn more about our programs and faculties.
+Thinking of studying at our university and want to learn more about our programs and faculties?